jfrobbins/blog/content/federation/what-is-a-distributed-social-network-anyway/index.md

 1. **Choose Your Instance**: Look for one that matches your interests or values.
 Sites like [joinmastodon.org](https://joinmastodon.org/) can help.
 2. **Sign Up**: It's straightforward; just like setting up a new Linux user account.
 3. **Engage**: Follow, post, and interact within and beyond your instance, embracing the federated nature of the network.

+Mastodon is really my social network of choice these days.

 ## Bluesky: A Sky Full of Possibilities